-Although we do have taller ceilings, we went with an elegant brass framed round mirror.
-We chose the brass to add in some glam and to mix up the material and metals a little.
+Although we do have taller ceilings, we went with an elegant brass-framed round mirror.
+We chose the brass to add some glam and to mix up the material and metals a little.
 I’m still contemplating whether I want to replace the mirror with an even larger one or add a large framed piece of art painted by Henry.

 Style Your Entryway with Lamps

 Lamps are always a must in an entryway.
 It’s important to add height, and a large lamp is a great way to achieve this.
 It can also create a cozy feel which is also important as someone enters your home.

 In our entryway, we went with a large concrete lamp with a white shade.
 The concrete adds some texture and the white shade helps keep that space light and airy.